Fs00/Win10BloatRemover/README.md

   - `"Microsoft-Windows-QuickAssist"` (Quick Assist app)
   - `"Microsoft-Windows-TabletPCMath"` (Math Input Panel, Control and Recognizer)
   - `"Microsoft-Windows-StepsRecorder"` (Steps Recorder)
+  - `"Microsoft-Windows-WirelessDisplay"` (Connect app, pre-installed only on some devices)

 ### `AllowInstallWimTweak`
 Configures whether hidden system FOD packages should be removed using install-wim-tweak, an open-source tool which comes bundled together with the program.
 This tool is used only to fully remove Windows Defender and Connect app (the latter only for Windows versions prior to 2004).